-This CT grading may not always correlate with the grading of the injury as identified on surgical exploration.
+This CT grading may not always correlate with the grading of the injury as identified with surgical exploration.
 This may be due to technical issues and variability of the CT scan interpretation.

 Hemorrhaging from a splenic injury can be ongoing at the time of presentation or may have stopped.
 Injuries in which bleeding has ceased can be managed without splenectomy, although patients may develop delayed hemorrhaging.
-Delayed rupture of the spleen may occur up to 10 days following an injury.
+Delayed splenic rupture may occur up to 10 days following an injury.
 The rate of late bleeding may occur up to 10.6% of the time, but it varies with the grade rating of the splenic injury.
-Therefore, careful selection of patients should be performed and make sure that one closely monitors these patients, and a serial abdominal examination should be performed.
+Therefore, a careful selection of patients should be performed, and make sure that one closely monitors these patients, and a serial abdominal examination should be performed.